 Additionally, if you accumulate $100,000 of liability in any deposit period, you must deposit the taxes using EFTPS by 8 p.m.
 EST the next day.

-You will use your lookback period to determine whether you have to pay the tax monthly or semiweekly.
-For Form 943, the lookback period is the second calendar year preceding the current calendar year.
-For example, the lookback period for 2014 is 2012.
-If, during the lookback period, you reported $50,000 or less of tax on Form 943, you are on a monthly deposit schedule.
+You will use your look-back period to determine whether you have to pay the tax monthly or semiweekly.
+For Form 943, the look-back period is the second calendar year preceding the current calendar year.
+For example, the look-back period for 2015 is 2013.
+If, during the look-back period, you reported $50,000 or less of tax on Form 943, you are on a monthly deposit schedule.
 If you had over $50,000 in Form 943 liabilities, you are on a semiweekly deposit schedule.